aspnetde/typesafe-spa/README.md

 # Type-Safe SPA

 This is a small demo that explores different approaches for creating a potentially scalable single page application.
-See [here](https://aspnetde.github.io/typesafe-spa/) for the completely unspectacular sample apps in action.
+See [here](https://aspnetde.github.io/typesafe-spa/) for the completely unspectacular sample apps in action, and [here for my conclusion](https://thomasbandt.com/type-safe-spa-fable-fsharp-vs-typescript).

 ## Structure